Stacking dependence of carrier-interactions in multilayer graphene systems

-The band structure model we employ, however, does not include momentum-dependent remote interlayer hopping terms or symmetry-allowed site energy variations which cannot always be neglected.
-These terms in general lower symmetry and lead to energy bands that are not isotropic.
-For example, the trigonal warping term $\gamma_3$ adds a momentum-dependent term that breaks the rotational symmetry in the energy spectra.
-Furthermore, our calculations employ the weak-coupling RPA for many-electron Fermi liquids.
-Both limitations limit the applicability of our calculations to moderate to high carrier densities.
-At very low carrier densities small changes in the band structure model become relevant, and correlations frequently become strong and lead to broken symmetry ground states not captured by the RPA\cite{kotov2012}.
-Outside of that limit, although interactions are weak in a technical sense they still produce important observable effects.
-Plasmon collective excitations with stacking dependent damping properties provide one important example.
-Self-energies, usually dominated by their exchange contribution, are responsible for large renormalizations of Fermi velocity.
+Our theory, however, captures important observable effects produced by interactions which strongly depend on the stacking sequences such as plasmon collective excitations and self-energies.
 The dependence of ground state energies on carrier and spin densities are responsible for renormalized electronic compressibility and spin susceptibility, respectively.
 For example, the electronic compressibility $\kappa$ is given by $\kappa^{-1}=n^2 d\mu/dn$, where $\mu=\partial (n\varepsilon_{\rm tot})/ \partial n$ is the chemical potential of the interacting system, and $\varepsilon_{\rm tot}$ is the total ground-state energy per particle.
 In an ordinary parabolic band two-dimensional electron system the compressibility famously becomes negative at low carrier densities\cite{eisenstein1992}.
 In contrast, for a C2DES we find that in the low-density strong-coupling limit, $\kappa_0/\kappa\approx 1+J(J+2)D_0/2$ with $D_0>0$ for $J=1$ and $D_0<0$ for $J>1$.
 (Here $\kappa_0$ is the non-interacting compressibility.)
 It follows that for a $J=1$ C2DES, the electronic compressibility is strongly suppressed by interactions due to the interband exchange contribution and remains positive\cite{barlas2007}.
 For a $J>1$ C2DES, the interband exchange contribution is suppressed with the chirality; thus, the electronic compressibility is enhanced by the interactions.
 Interestingly, we find that for $J\geq 5$, the compressibility can be negative in the low-density limit, suggesting an instability toward other ground states, whereas in the absence of correlation, this occurs for $J\geq 2$.
 For multilayer graphene, at low carrier densities, the compressibility follows the trend of the corresponding C2DES, but as the carrier density increases, the compressibility follows that of monolayer graphene with suppressed compressibility\cite{kusminskiy2008,borghi2010}, showing non-monotonic behavior arising from competition between the intraband exchange, interband exchange, and correlation.